alwi0324/olahPeta/README.md

 ## ▶️ Usage

 1. Make sure all scanned JPG maps are of good quality, with **no folds or creases**, especially **in the corner where the SLS code is located**.
-2. Set the working directory to the path that contains scanned JPG maps.
+2. Set working directory to the path that contains scanned JPG maps.

    ```r
    setwd("path/to/your/scanned_maps")